SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 Click **Sort** on the applicable columns to view the device data in either ascending or descending order.

-In case you want to filter devices based on text, use the **Filter** option in the applicable columns.
+To filter devices based on text, use the **Filter** option in the applicable columns.
 If you apply a filter, you see a notification at the top.

 To clear the filters, click **Clear all filters**.